joebluems/RandomForestVariations/README.md

 *If a decision tree fails in a random forest and no one is monitoring it, does it impact performance?*  The data scientist today has an embarrassment of riches for machine-learning libraries.
 It would be a classic buyer's market if most of these tools weren't already open-sourced.
 Selecting the right tool to get good performance used to be the key decision a data scientist would struggle with - we're seeing a seismic shift to focusing on how it gets deployed.
 After all, that is the **only** way in which the value of a machine-learning model is realized. <br/>
 <br/>
 If you have a data platform on which you can wield many tools and the flexibility to deploy your models the way you want to, the actual choice of tool can almost be incidental.
-To show that concept in action, we've loaded many libraries and tools onto **the MapR data platform** to illustrate how the same model training can be done in a variety of ways, depending on things like size, speed and user preference.
+To show that concept in action, we've loaded many libraries and tools onto **the MapR Data Platform** to illustrate how the same model training can be done in a variety of ways, depending on things like size, speed and user preference.
 <br clear="left"/>

 ## Why Random Forest?